-- 11.4.2.
-The CONTRACTOR shall conduct post payment audit and recovery activities for FWA activities with respect to payments made under the Medicaid Program not to exceed three (3) years from the last adjudication date of the claim unless the CONTRACTOR requests and receives written permission from the Division of Program Integrity/SUR to extend the audit and recovery period. - 11.4.3.
-The Department or its designees may at any time, and for any disclosed or undisclosed reason, initiate a review and/or investigation of any claims received by the CONTRACTOR for adjudication.
+- 11.4.2.2.
+During a review, the Provider is required to submit all requested records by the deadline given by the CONTRACTOR and in accordance with the Managed Care Policy and Procedures Guide. - 11.4.3.
+The Department or its designees may at any time, and for any disclosed or undisclosed reason, initiate a review and/or investigation of any Claims received by the CONTRACTOR for adjudication.
 Such review may include, but shall not limited to, Member interviews, Provider interviews including owners, officers and managing employees, Provider's non-management employee interviews, collection of original records, collection or copying of electronic and/or hardcopy records, access to electronic audit trails, verification of Provider and employee credentials including any required licenses. - 11.4.3.1.
 For purposes of this Section, "record" shall mean any document or electronically stored information including writings, drawings, graphs, charts, photographs, sound recordings, images, and other data or data compilations, stored in any medium from which information can be obtained either directly or, if necessary, after translation by the entity into a reasonably usable form. - 11.4.3.2.
 The Department or its designees shall have the sole discretion to determine the Provider review location and whether to perform an announced or unannounced Provider on-site visit. - 11.4.3.3.
-Upon request by the Department or its designees, the CONTRACTOR shall provide all claims that were either paid, denied, adjusted, voided, and/or replaced for any beneficiary and/or Provider selected for post payment review within the timeframe, manner, and customized format as specified by the requestor. - 11.4.3.4.
-Upon request, the CONTRACTOR shall be responsible for promptly vetting the review and/or investigative outcomes performed by the Department or its designees within timeframes established in the Managed Care Policy and Procedures Guidelines. - 11.4.4.
-Upon request by the Department or its designees, the CONTRACTOR shall take action to recoup all improper payments within thirty (30) calendar days of notification by the Department. - 11.4.5.
-In the event of an established Provider Overpayment or underpayment, the CONTRACTOR shall adjust, void, or replace, as appropriate, each encounter claim to reflect the proper claim adjudication. - 11.4.6.
-A recovery of an Overpayment by either the CONTRACTOR or the Department shall not be construed to prohibit an investigation or prosecution, nor prohibit from consideration any allegations of fraud or abuse arising from such Overpayment.
+Upon request by the Department or its designees, the CONTRACTOR shall provide all Claims that were either paid, denied, adjusted, voided, and/or replaced for any Beneficiary and/or Provider selected for post payment review within the timeframe, manner, and customized format as specified by the requestor. - 11.4.3.4.
+Upon request, the CONTRACTOR shall be responsible for promptly vetting the review and/or investigative outcomes performed by the Department or its designees within timeframes established in the Managed Care Policy and Procedures Guide. - 11.4.4.
+Upon request by the Department or its designees, the CONTRACTOR shall take action to recoup all Improper Payments within thirty (30) Calendar Days of notification by the Department. - 11.4.5.
+In the event of an established Provider Overpayment or underpayment, the CONTRACTOR shall adjust, void, or replace, as appropriate, each Encounter Claim to reflect the proper Claim adjudication. - 11.4.6.
+A recovery of an Overpayment by either the CONTRACTOR or the Department shall not be construed to prohibit an investigation or prosecution, nor prohibit from consideration any allegations of Fraud or Abuse arising from such Overpayment.